vuejs/docs/src/guide/scaling-up/tooling.md

 Main article: [Testing Guide](/guide/scaling-up/testing).

-- If using Vite, we recommend [Cypress](https://www.cypress.io/) as the test runner for both unit and e2e tests.
-Unit tests for Vue SFCs can be done with the [Cypress Component Test Runner](https://www.cypress.io/blog/2021/04/06/introducing-the-cypress-component-test-runner/).
+- [Cypress](https://www.cypress.io/) is recommended for E2E tests.
+It can also be used for component testing for Vue SFCs via the [Cypress Component Test Runner](https://docs.cypress.io/guides/component-testing/introduction).

-- Vue CLI comes with [Jest](https://jestjs.io/) and [Mocha](https://mochajs.org/) integrations.
+- [Vitest](https://vitest.dev/) is a test runner created by Vue / Vite team members that focuses on speed.
+It is specifically designed for Vite-based applications to provide the same instant feedback loop for unit / component testing.

-- If you are manually configuring Jest to work with Vue SFCs, check out [vue-jest](https://github.com/vuejs/vue-jest) which is the official Jest transform for Vue SFCs.
+- [Jest](https://jestjs.io/) can be made to work with Vite via [vite-jest](https://github.com/sodatea/vite-jest).
+However, this is only recommended if you have existing Jest-based test suites that you need to migrate over to a Vite-based setup, as Vitest provides similar functionalities with a much more efficient integration.

 ## Linting